Mariano Rivera: Personal life

-Mariano III pitched for Iona College in New Rochelle, not far from his home.
+Mariano III joined the Quinnipiac Bobcats baseball team as a walk-on, and after transferring, he also pitched for Iona College in New Rochelle, not far from his home.
 He was drafted by the Yankees with the 872nd pick in the 2014 MLB draft, but decided to return to Iona for his junior year.
 In the following year's draft, Mariano III was selected by the Washington Nationals in the fourth round with the 134th overall pick.
+After pitching for the Potomac Nationals minor league team for four seasons, he opened an automobile repair shop in Chester, New York, in 2020.

 Over the course of his professional career, Rivera learned English, beginning in 1991 with the Greensboro Hornets, when he realized none of his teammates spoke his native Spanish.
 He is now a proponent of Latino players learning English and of American press members learning Spanish to bridge the cultural gap.
 He encouraged immigrants to the United States to make learning English their top priority.
 Rivera became a naturalized citizen of the United States in October 2015 and was recognized as an Outstanding American by Choice during the ceremony.

 In February 2019, a Panamanian woman accused Rivera of failing to financially support her two children, a boy and a girl then aged 11 and 15, that Rivera had allegedly fathered out of wedlock.
 Five lawsuits were filed in his native country, demanding child support that he allegedly stopped paying two years earlier.
-He called the demands "unfounded".
+He called the demands "unfounded", and the two sides ultimately settled the lawsuits.